 Bradstreet was not even born in America.
 She was born in England in 1612 and immigrated to America in 1630.
 The only book of poetry that was published during her lifetime was printed in 1650 in England.
 The book was titled, The Tenth Muse Lately Sprung Up in America.
 Bradstreet's work was only published in America in 1678, six years after her death.

-To learn more about Bradstreet's extraordinary life, read Anne Bradstreet by Ann Woodlief from the Virginia Commonwealth Academy.
+To learn more about Bradstreet's extraordinary life, read Anne Bradstreet from Poetry Foundation.
 As you read the biography, answer the following questions on a separate sheet of paper:

 - What education did Bradstreet have as a young girl?

 - What was life like for early Puritan settlers?